Sevallos/bigbasinhistory/components/texts/stories/story2/step10-layer1.md

 title: Mounting Pressure to Preserve Big Basin
 ---

 Many written and spoken accounts leading up to the passing of the bill were critical to gaining support and to presuading the state legislature.
-Even after the bill's passage, they continued to advocate for the continued preservation, management, and opening up of the park.:
+Even after the bill's passage, they continued to advocate for the continued preservation, management, and opening up of the park:

 “...to preserve [Big Basin] not only for ourselves and our friends, but for the State, for the world, for future ages."[^1] Louise C. Jones of the San Jose Woman's Club